-ESG is part of our culture and embedded in our long-term strategy.
-The principles of ESG align with the foundation of our business: our Absolutes of Safety, Ethics, and Quality.
+Otis has an integrated approach to ESG.
+Our four ESG is part pillars of our culture Health & Safety, Environment & Impact, People & Communities and Governance & Accountability are embedded in our long-term strategy.
+The principles of ESG business strategy and align with the foundation of our business: our Otis Absolutes of Safety, Ethics and Quality.
 We are committed to the health and safety of our colleagues and the riding public.
-We strive to reduce the environmental impact of our own products, operations and services and those of our customers.
-We foster a culture that embraces all voices and diverse points of view and proactively engages in the communities we serve.
-See "Human Capital" below for additional information regarding certain ESG initiatives related to our colleagues, including health and safety, employee engagement and inclusion.
+We strive are committed to reduce managing our impact on the environmental impact of environment, aligning our own products operations and services with our stakeholders' expectations and those of our customers, aspirations.
+We foster a culture that embraces all voices and diverse points of view and proactively engages engage in the communities where we serve, live and work.
+We focus on attracting, developing and retaining the best talent on the market.
+See "Human Capital" below for additional information regarding certain ESG initiatives related to our colleagues, including health and safety, employee engagement and inclusion. colleagues.

 In 2021, we became a signatory to the U.N.
-Global Compact and published our thirteen ESG goals (including the four Environment & Impact goals below) aligned with the U.N.
+Global Compact and published our thirteen ESG goals (including the four Environment & Impact goals below) and aligned them with the U.N.
 Sustainable Development Goals ("SDGs").
 Our ESG goals and alignment to SDGs are categorized into four areas: Health & Safety, Environment & Impact, People & Communities and Governance & Accountability.

 We set goals within each of these areas and aligned them to the U.N.
 SDGs on which we can have the greatest impact.
+Goals.
 Our Environment & Impact goals are as follows:

-- Achieve a 50% reduction of Scope 1 and Scope 2 emissions by 2030 - Reach carbon neutrality for factory electricity by 2030 - Achieve 100% factory eligibility for zero-waste-to-landfill certification by 2025 - Complete ISO 14001 certification for all factories by 2025 (goal completed in 2021)
+- Achieve a 50% Near-term science-based greenhouse gas ("GHG") reduction of Scope targets: - Reduce absolute scope 1 and Scope 2 GHG emissions 55% by 2030 2033 from 2021 base year (with the target boundary including biogenic land-related emissions and removals from bioenergy feedstocks) - Reduce absolute scope 3 GHG emissions from purchased goods and services, business travel, and use of sold products 33% by 2033 from 2021 base year - Reach carbon neutrality for Source 100% of factory electricity from renewable energy by 2030 - Achieve 100% factory eligibility for zero-waste-to-landfill certification by 2025 - Complete ISO 14001 certification for all factories by 2025 (goal completed four years early in 2021)